-Public Sector's Roles and Functions in Development Planning, Implementation, Monitoring and Evaluation and the use of the Red Book, a stand-alone-onsite monitoring system used by the respective district officers during the implementation of the First Malaya Plan (1956-1960).
+Public Sector's Roles and Functions in Development Planning, Implementation, Monitoring and Evaluation

+From the days prior to Independence in 1957 until the present day, the public sector has been responsible for development planning, implementation, monitoring and evaluation of projects and programmes.
+This is exemplified by the 1950 Malaya Draft Development Plan and the use of the Red Book, a stand-alone-onsite monitoring system used by the respective district officers during the implementation of the First Malaya Plan (1956-1960).
 Today development efforts' administrative machinery comprises the National Action Council (NAC), the National Action Working Committee (NAWC), the Ministerial Action Committee (MAC), the Economic Planning Unit (EPU), the Implementation and Coordination (ICU), the State Action Council (SAC), the District Working Committee (DWC), the State Development Offices (SDOs), the District Offices (DOs), the Treasury, the Accountant General and the Public Works Department (Economic Planning Unit, 2016).
 The monitoring and evaluation (M&E) system has also been periodically upgraded to facilitate a centralized and coordinated approach to development efforts both horizontally and vertically across the federal, state and district government levels as well as between intra and inter-governmental agencies.